Mental Health May: 6 ways clubs can help members sweat away stress

 #6 Train your mind too

 According to Dr Jacob Meyer – an expert in exercise for the treatment of mental health conditions – mindfulness and meditation practices bring another perk to the table.
 “Mindfulness can foster a more accurate perception of your level of physical activity,” he says, and this can lead you to make better choices for both your physical and mental health.
-You can read more about the power of mindfulness and muscle here.
+Click here to read more about the power of mindfulness and muscle.

 Lastly, be aware of what’s happening inside.
-When we exercise, our body releases a protein called brain-derived neurotrophic factor (BDNF) that improves the health of our brain cells.
+When we exercise, our body releases a protein called “brain-derived neurotrophic factor” (BDNF), which improves the health of our brain cells.
 As neuroscientist Maurice Curtis explains, “The general principle at play is that when you exercise, you’re much more likely to cause the brain to make new brain cells.”
 And that’s a good thing.
 “The brain is the only organ you can’t overtax, and you’re not going to have a meltdown if you start challenging your grey matter by introducing new ways of moving.”
-If you just do the same thing every day, you’ll probably get good at that, but there will be aspects of life you’re just not experiencing, so keep exercising and keep up the variety.
+If you just do the same thing every day, you’ll probably get good at that, but there will be aspects of life you’re just not experiencing, so keep exercising and keep up the variety.”

 Our physical and mental health are intertwined – so staying active is one of the fundamental ways we maintain emotional and cognitive resilience.

 With the fitness landscape continuing to change at a rapid pace, we've created the Ultimate Group Fitness Solution, which delivers the products, resources and education you need to thrive in this recovery period and beyond.